 Description text helps highlight the most important details about your product or service and why search users should click through.
 Google Ads and Bing Ads allow up to 80 characters of description text, while Yahoo allows up to 150 characters.

 This Yahoo ad’s text description includes two calls-to-action — “Learn About” and “Read More”:

 Ad extensions effectively allow your ad take up more space in the results list.
 That is a big deal when you realize space is extremely limited.

 These add-ons enable digital advertisers to provide more information about their product or service — such as location, phone number, or additional deep links.
 Formats include location information and maps, click-to-call buttons, reviews, sitelink extensions, and more.
 Not only do they increase your ad’s visibility, but Google reports ads’ click-through-rate increases several percentage points, too.

-Here we see Intercom’s AdWords ad with two sitelink extensions, one to case studies and one to their pricing page:
+Here we see Intercom’s Google ad with two sitelink extensions, one to case studies and one to their pricing page:

 A Google search on mobile for “conversion rate optimization” displayed two ads with different ad extensions — the first a review extension, and the second with a call extension complete with click-to-call functionality:

 1. More visibility